 A new project to help refugees gain employment and build their careers based on their existing skills.
 The project aims to make a substantial difference to participants’ lives, by helping them obtain employment, gain a sense of confidence and feel recognition for their contribution to the work market.

-The project which is funded by the Big Lottery Fund started in April 2017 and runs until December 2019.
+The project is funded by the Big Lottery Fund started in April 2017 and runs until December 2019.

 It is based in 7 West London boroughs: Brent, Barnet, Hounslow, Harrow, Hammersmith and Fulham, Ealing, Hillingdon.

 Working West London is all about supporting refugees groups into meaningful and sustainable employment, following a whole-person approach to personal and skills development; recognising existing skills and experience so that people can return to work in jobs and professions that they had previously trained in, thus supporting job sustainability.

 The aim of the Working West London project

 To provide targeted support to address those complex barriers faced by working-age unemployed and economically inactive refugees (and certain other groups) in seeking and obtaining employment.